 If you submitted a talk to GIC2015, 2016 or 2017 you are invited to log in using your original details.
 You can use forgotten password reminder option, if necessary.

 If you have any questions regarding the process, please do not hesitate to contact firstname.lastname@example.org.
-Note that this form is used form submitting talk proposals — if you’d like to organise a workshop during GIC, please contact email@example.com directly.
+Note that this form is used for submitting talk proposals — if you’d like to organize a workshop during GIC, please contact email@example.com directly.